Jason9398/Pi-in-the-Sky-Project/README.md

 1 acelromiter

-4 pices of cardborad
+4 pieces of cardborad

-launch pad privideded by will
+launch pad provideded by will

 cloth from an umbrella